anfleene/reviewing-code-review/how/slide1.md

 !SLIDE center transition=uncover
 You are not the code you developed
 -------
-.notes Don't take review comments personaly
+.notes Don't take review comments personally
 .notes Think of Code Review as a peer editing your research paper

 !SLIDE center transition=uncover